frederic-perez/AmE-dictionary/data/idioms.md

 __bring it on__ To begin a fight or competition.
 __bring the house down__ __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __bring to an end__
-__bristle with something__ _phr v_ :nine::m::sound: _bristled with_ (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
+__bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __broken record__ :two: A person or thing that repeats itself over and over again, causing annoyance.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly.
 __bromance__ _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood over__ To worry anxiously or be despondent about something or someone, especially at great length and in isolation.